A Harnack inequality for solutions of elliptic-parabolic equations

-For examples of equations of this type and its applications we refer to \cite{show1}, \cite{show2} (section III.3), \cite{zeni} (chap.
-5).
-We also refer to \cite{carrol-show}, chap.
-3, and the references therein for many applications. \\ Finally, forward-backward parabolic equations seem to be interesting in many areas and have arisen in connection with many different problems: in the study of some stochastic differential equation, in the kinetic theory, in some physical models (like electron scattering, neutron transport).
-For these applications we confine to quote the recent paper \cite{karabash} and for the many others we refer to the papers \cite{pag-tal}, \cite{pagani2}, \cite{beals}, \cite{beals2}, \cite{pyatkov} and \cite{goldstein-mazumdar} and to the references therein. \\ [0.3em] There is a wide literature regarding Harnack inequality.
+For examples of equations of this type and their applications, we direct readers to \cite{carrol-show} (see Chapter 3, in particular Example 1.1, Example 5.14, Example 5.15) and the references therein for numerous applications, \cite{show1}, \cite{show2} (Section III.3), and \cite{zeni} (Chapter 5) . \\ [0.3em] Coming to the Harnack inequality, there is a wide literature about that.
 We confine to briefly review the highlights of the story of this inequality.
 As regards the elliptic case, starting from the very first result due to Harnack for harmonic functions in 1887, important steps are due to J. Serrin in 1956 (see \cite{serrin55}) and to J. Moser in 1961 (see \cite{moser61}), where for the first time weak solutions of (linear) equations in divergence form